Systems & Technology — Graduate Certificate, MS, PhD

-The department offers graduate study leading to the master of science and the doctor of philosophy degrees in Information Systems Management.
+The Systems and Technology department (SYST) offers graduate study leading to the master of science and the doctor of philosophy degrees in Information Systems Management.
 The program also offers a joint program leading to both the MSIS and MBA degrees.
 Applicants must hold a bachelor’s degree from a recognized institution.
 Graduates of business schools will likely have met this requirement; graduates of other programs may be required to complete additional courses to compensate for deficiencies.

 Master of Science in Information Systems